facebookresearch/hydra/website/docs/patterns/specializing_config.md

 #### optional: true
-By default, Hydra would fail with an error if a config specified in the defaults does not exist. in this case we only want to specialize cifar10 + alexnet, not all 4 combinations. indication optional: true here tells Hydra to just continue if it can't find this file.
+By default, Hydra would fail with an error if a config specified in the defaults does not exist.
+In this case we only want to specialize cifar10 + alexnet, not all 4 combinations. indication optional: true here tells Hydra to just continue if it can't find this file.

 When specializing config, you usually want to only specify what's different, and not the whole thing.